 If you think your friend or loved one is in immediate danger of attempting suicide or has made a suicide attempt, make sure someone stays with him or her.
 Call for emergency help or take the person to the hospital, if you can safely do so.
 If possible, take away any tools used for self-injury.

 Preparing for your appointment

-Your first appointment to start treating your self-injury may be with a school nurse or counselor, your family doctor, or a general practitioner.
+Your first appointment may be with your family doctor, another primary care doctor, a school nurse or a counselor.
 But because self-injury often requires specialized mental health care, you may be referred to a mental health provider for evaluation and treatment.

 What you can do

 Prepare a list of questions to make the most of your time with your doctor.
 Some basic questions to ask your doctor include:

 Don't hesitate to ask questions any time you don't understand something.

 What to expect from your doctor

 Although some people may ask for help, sometimes self-injury is discovered by family members or friends.
 Or a doctor doing a routine medical exam may notice signs, such as scars or fresh injuries.